ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-understanding-ecg-analysis.md

        style="margin-left: 40px;"/>
 </p>

-- **Artial Fibrillation Detected:** The app detected an irregular heart rhythm consistent with atrial fibrillation.
+- **Atrial Fibrillation Detected:** The app detected an irregular heart rhythm consistent with atrial fibrillation.
 This is not a diagnosis but a potential finding that requires medical review.

     > **Action Required:** Contact your doctor to review this recording.
 Do not change your medication without consulting your physician.